20 Best U.S. Travel Destinations, According to TripAdvisor

 8. San Francisco, California

 The colorful city of San Francisco is home to colorful landmarks including Fisherman’s Wharf and the Golden Gate Bridge.
 Indulge your sweet tooth at the Ghirardelli Chocolate Factory, visit the sea lions basking in the sun at Pier 39, and sample local cheese and charcuterie at the historic Ferry Building.
 Spend an entire day at Golden Gate Park checking out the Japanese Tea Garden and the Conservatory of Flowers.
 Join a bike tour that includes a visit to the Palace of Fine Arts and ends across the bridge in charming Sausalito, a seaside town with cafés and shops, then take the ferry back, enjoying the views of Alcatraz on the way.
-Find out the best places to visit in 2019 before they get too popular.

 7. San Diego, California